-The Fredonia StartUP Committee includes broad representation from the campus and community, and the campus plan has been widely distributed and discussed since early January 2014.
+The Fredonia StartUP Committee includes broad representation from the campus and community, and the campus plan has been widely distributed and discussed.
 The mayors of the Village of Fredonia and the City of Dunkirk, the Director of Chautauqua County IDA, and a representative from our State Senator's office are active members of our StartUP committee.
-Their participation and ongoing feedback have been critical to the development of the plan.
 Committee members have shared drafts of the plan with their constituents, and their feedback has been incorporated.
-In addition, the campus plan has been discussed with the Chautauqua County Legislature's Planning and Economic Development Committee, the County Executive, local business leaders, the Fredonia Rotary International, and the Lions Club.
-The campus plan was also presented and discussed in meetings of the Fredonia Technology Incubator Board of Directors, and at the Fredonia College Council, both of which include representatives from the local business community.
-The Fredonia plan was also presented and discussed at two open community forums at different locations across Chautauqua County.
+In addition, the campus plan has been discussed with the Local Economic Development group of the Northern Chautauqua Community Foundation, the County Executive, local business leaders, the Fredonia Rotary International, and the Lions Club.

+The revised campus plan was also presented and discussed in meetings of the Fredonia Technology Incubator Board of Directors, which include representatives from the local business community.
+The original Fredonia plan was presented and discussed at two open community forums at different locations across Chautauqua County.
 A handout distributed at these community forums is attached (Appendix F; Fredonia Campus Plan Handout).

-The Fredonia Plan has also been widely distributed and discussed on campus.
+The revised Fredonia Plan has also been widely distributed and discussed on campus.
 The StartUP Committee includes members from the School of Business, the University Senate Planning and Budget Committee, and the College Council.
-The draft plan was shared with University Senate Executive, the Senate Planning and Budget Committee, and campus union leadership (2/19/14).
-The University Senate Chair distributed the Campus
+The draft plan was shared with University Senate Executive, the